 Tyler Cowen describes our growing inequality and how the average household in rich countries has suffered due a slowdown in significant technological progress.
 His previous work, The Great Stagnation suggested that we'd be able to pull out of this funk with civilization's next great technology leap (think agriculture or electricity, not breast augmentation or iPods).
 In one of my favorite books of 2013, Average is Over, Cowen shows there is a rapidly disappearing middle ground between the have-an-awful-lots and have-not-much-at-alls.
 Cowen surveys some of the fascinating technology on the horizon and offers suggestions for policy reform, but also expresses skepticism that politicians would enact any solution, a point of view only strengthened by the Supreme Court's recent ruling allowing the wealthy to purchase elections direct from their Swiss bank accounts.

 And, look, it's not just Madge's fault she's not ready for this change.
 Our public education system doesn't prepare students, and the adults they become, to be nimble and curious enough for modern society.
 Instead, most students are broken like wild-horses and made to fit in, taught to properly wait in line, turn in their paperwork, shut up and follow the rules, jump through hoops to meet your number.
 Schools prepare you for the factory jobs that have left, and the hollow corporate jobs that remained.
-Or once remained — until I replaced Madge with a few lines of logic and thousand pixels or so.
+Or once remained — until I replaced Madge with a few dozen lines of logic and ten thousand pixels or so.

 Internet "Visionary" Jaron Lanier says the Internet destroyed the middle class, noting that Kodak once employed 140 thousand people, while Instagram grew to prominence with 13 employees.
 The back story, however, includes how Kodak invented the digital camera in 1975, and chose to ignore it to protect their film business, a perfect example of the opposite of creative destruction, and which ultimately led to bankruptcy in 2012.
 Comparing Instagram's headcount is unfair, as it ignores the fact that they didn't need to invent the internet and manufacture a mobile phone, but instead they simply needed to solve how to share saturated square pictures.